gu-fan/riv.vim/README.rst

 * Keyword groups:

-  + FIXED A todo item of FIXME/FIXED keyword.
+  + FIXED A todo item of FIXME/FIXED keyword group.
-  + DONE 2012-06-13 ~ 2012-06-23 A todo item of TODO/DONE keyword.
+  + DONE 2012-06-13 ~ 2012-06-23 A todo item of TODO/DONE keyword group.
-  + START A todo item of TODO/DONE keyword.
+  + START A todo item of START/PROCESS/STOP keyword group.
   + You can define your own keyword group for todo items with ``g:riv_todo_keywords``

     each keyword is seperated by ',' , each group is seperated by ';'

-    default is ``TODO,DONE;FIXME,FIXED;START,PROCESS,STOP``,
+    default is ``"TODO,DONE;FIXME,FIXED;START,PROCESS,STOP"``,

+    Note that, the end of each group is considered as the 'DONE' keyword

 * Actions: